sporto/sporto.github.com/source/_posts/2013-02-22-a-plain-english-guide-to-javascript-prototypes.markdown

 	foo.kind //=> ‘foo’
 ```

-Behind the scenes is like doing something like this:
+Behind the scenes it is like doing something like this:

 ```js
 	function Foo() {